 Land surveying is fundamental in building society.
 In fact, it has been an essential element in the development of the human environment for so many centuries that the importance of surveying services is sometimes forgotten.
 It is a requirement in the planning and execution of nearly every form of construction.
 Some of the most significant scientific discoveries could never have been implemented were it not for the contribution of surveying.

-Regarded as perhaps the oldest of the mathematical arts, land surveying is said to have risen from the efforts of Ancient Egyptians and their need to recover and fix the land-marks annually swept away by the inundations of the Nile River.
-Throughout the course of history, a vast array of tools were invented to engineer marvels like the Great Pyramids and to delineate pieces of land for ownership purposes.
+Regarded as perhaps the oldest of the mathematical arts, land surveying is said to have arisen from the efforts of Ancient Egyptians and their need to recover and fix the landmarks annually swept away by the inundations of the Nile River.
+Throughout the course of history, a vast array of tools were invented to engineering marvels like the Great Pyramids and to delineate pieces of land for ownership purposes.

 The role surveyors play in community-changing improvements remains integral to this day!
 From the planning and design of subdivisions to the construction of roads, utilities, and landscaping, they’re the first people on-site, measuring and mapping the land.
 The unprecedented COVID-19 event doesn’t change that fact.
 Lamp Rynearson surveyors are still out and about in the world, ensuring that critical businesses such as education, healthcare, infrastructure, energy, real estate, and financial organizations are all supported in moving their projects forward.